CAAPIM/apim-charts/charts/portal/README.md

 You can read more about Contour [here](https://projectcontour.io/) and view examples of how to deploy the contour ingress controller [here](../../examples/ingress/ingressv1)

 ### Kubernetes Gateway API Configuration
-When `ingress.type.gatewayAPI` is set to `true`, the chart auto-generates `TLSRoute` (v1alpha2) resources for all portal services.
+When `ingress.type.gatewayAPI` is set to `true`, the chart auto-generates `TLSRoute` resources for all portal services.
 All routes use TLS passthrough since portal backends terminate TLS themselves.
 No manual route configuration is needed -- routes are derived from the existing hostname helpers, `ingress.tenantIds`, and `ingress.customRoutes`.

 All ingress types (`ingress.type.kubernetes`, `ingress.type.contour`, and `ingress.type.gatewayAPI`) can coexist, allowing a gradual migration between approaches without a hard DNS cutover.
 Each enabled type creates its own independent resources and load balancer endpoint.

 > **Note:** Switching ingress controllers (changing `ingressClassName`, e.g. from `nginx` to `contour`) uses a different load balancer with a different address.
 Unlike enabling an additional ingress type, changing the ingress class is a hard cutover that requires DNS updates and should be planned for a maintenance window.
 See [Migration](../../examples/ingress#migration) for more detail.

 **Requirements:**
-- Gateway API CRDs must be installed: `gateway.networking.k8s.io/v1` (Gateway) and `gateway.networking.k8s.io/v1alpha2` (TLSRoute)
+- Gateway API CRDs must be installed.
+These are typically bundled with your Gateway controller (e.g. Contour, Envoy Gateway).
+To install them separately, see the [Gateway API releases](https://github.com/kubernetes-sigs/gateway-api/releases)
 - A `GatewayClass` must be available on the cluster.
 This is typically installed by a Gateway controller (e.g. Contour, Envoy Gateway).
 See [examples/ingress](../../examples/ingress) for controller installation instructions.

 **Gateway Resource:**